Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Non-stationary Transformers

 \paragraph{De-stationary Attention} To recover the original attention on non-stationary series, we attempt to bring the vanished non-stationary information back to its calculation.
-Based on the derivation in Equation~\ref{equ:insight}, the key is to approximate the positive scaling scalar $\tau=\sigma_{\mathbf{x}}^2\in\mathbb{R}^{+}$ and shifting vector $\mathbf{\Delta}=\mathbf{K}\mu_\mathbf{Q} \in\mathbb{R}^{S\times 1}$, which are defined as \emph{de-stationary factors}.
-Considering the deep model scenario under the real case, de-stationary factors should be disentangled from the statistics of unstationarized $\mathbf{x}, \mathbf{Q}$ and $\mathbf{K}$.
-As we can only discover limited non-stationary information from current $\mathbf{Q}^{\prime}, \mathbf{K}^{\prime}$, the unique and reasonable source to restitute non-stationarity is the original $\mathbf{x}$ without being normalized.
+Based on Equation~\ref{equ:insight}, the key is to approximate the positive scaling scalar $\tau=\sigma_{\mathbf{x}}^2\in\mathbb{R}^{+}$ and shifting vector $\mathbf{\Delta}=\mathbf{K}\mu_\mathbf{Q} \in\mathbb{R}^{S\times 1}$, which are defined as \emph{de-stationary factors}.
+Since the strict linear property hardly holds for a deep model, other than estimating and utilizing real factors with great effort, we try to learn de-stationary factors directly from the statistics of unstationarized $\mathbf{x}, \mathbf{Q}$ and $\mathbf{K}$ by a simple but effective multi-layer perceptron layer.
+As we can only discover limited non-stationary information from current $\mathbf{Q}^{\prime}, \mathbf{K}^{\prime}$, the unique and reasonable source to compensate non-stationarity is the original $\mathbf{x}$ without being normalized.
 Thus, as a direct deep learning implementation of Equation~\ref{equ:insight}, we apply a multi-layer perceptron as the projector to learn de-stationary factors $\tau, \mathbf{\Delta}$ from the statistics $\mu_{\mathbf{x}}, \sigma_{\mathbf{x}}$ of unstationarized $\mathbf{x}$ individually.
 And the De-stationary Attention is calculated as follows:

 where the de-stationary factors $\tau$ and $\mathbf{\Delta}$ are shared by De-stationary Attention of all layers (Figure~\ref{fig:arch}).
 De-stationary Attention mechanism learns the temporal dependencies from both stationarized series $\mathbf{Q}'$, $\mathbf{K'}$ and non-stationary series $\mathbf{x}$, $\mu_{\mathbf{x}}$, $\sigma_{\mathbf{x}}$, and multiplies by the stationarized values $\mathbf{V^\prime}$.
 Therefore, it can benefit from the predictability of stationarized series and maintain the inherent temporal dependencies of raw series simultaneously.